23

 Nagios is a monitoring tool that is used for continuous monitoring of system services, applications, and business processes.
 Even in case of any failure, Nagios tool can alert the technical staff about the problem.
 As a result, DevOps professionals or technical team members can begin the required remediation processes before the negative impact of any business processes, customers, and end-users.
-Here, in such cases, the team does not have to explain anyone that why an unseen infrastructure outage affects the bottom line of the organization.
+Here, in such cases, the team does not have to explain to anyone why an unseen infrastructure outage affects the bottom line of the organization.

 Now as you know ‘what is Nagios?’ then you can also mention the things that can be achieved by the Nagios DevOps tool:

-Above-mentioned are all major factors that make Nagios a complete tool for continuous monitoring.
+Above mentioned are all major factors that make Nagios a complete tool for continuous monitoring.
 (Here in such a question you can also add some advantages of Nagios if time permits.)

 On a server, Nagios either runs as a service or daemon.
 Plugins that reside on the same server are being run by the Nagios; basically, they contact the hosts or servers of your network or on the internet.
 We can check the status by web interface; even notifications can also be received by email or SMS when something happens.